YouCaiJun98/YouCaiJun98.github.io/articles/CV/Denoising/Deep Learning on Image Denoising An overview.md

 改变网络结构有以下的思路：
 *   * fusing features from multiple inputs of a CNN
+        * different parts of one sample as multiple inputs from different networks
+        * Different perspectives for the one sample as input, such as multiple scales
+        * Different channels of a CNN as input
     * Changing the loss function
+        * characteristic of nature images to extract more robust features, e.g. jointed Euclidean and perceptual loss functions
     * Increasing depth or width of the CNN
     * Adding some auxiliary plug-ins into CNNs
     * Using skip connections or cascade operations into CNNs